 The right ventricle: you're only as strong as your weakest pump

 The heart is a 4-chambered organ with two sides- the left heart which pumps to the periphery and the right heart which pumps to the lungs.
 Cardiac function is limited by the performance of its weakest ventricle, meaning that even in contexts of healthy left ventricular (LV) function, right ventricular (RV) dysfunction can still be detrimental.
-In the setting of many human diseases and durin healthy aging, RV function predicts survival.
+In the setting of many human diseases and with healthy aging, RV function predicts survival.
 Our group is interested in understanding how the right heart fails and identifying therapeutic targets for the RV.

 Heart failure across the life-course